- Cuckoo Stud

 Some of these new to Australia colours were first started to be developed mid last century and some within the last few years.

-Blue Cuckoo AORC (both sizes) Lavender Cuckoo AOC (both sizes) Buff Cuckoo AOC (both sizes)
+Blue Cuckoo (both sizes) Lavender Cuckoo (both sizes) Buff Cuckoo (both sizes)

-Chocolate Cuckoo AOC (both sizes) Red Barred AOC (large only)
+Chocolate Cuckoo (both sizes) Red Barred (large only)

-Crele in Gold, Silver, Blue, Chocolate < all AORC (both sizes)
+Crele in Gold, Silver, Blue, Chocolate (both sizes)

-Partridge in Gold, Silver, Blue, Chocolate < all AORC (large only)
+Partridge in Gold, Silver, Blue, Buff, Chocolate (large only)

-Columbian, Buff Columbian, Barred Columbian < all AORC (large only)
+Columbian, Buff Columbian, Barred Columbian, Chocolate Buff Columbian (large only)

 ^ all above are not recognised in the APS* for Orpingtons - some are not in the APS* at all (for any breed)

-Splash AORC (both sizes) and only mentioned here as it is not yet recognised in the APS* for Orpingtons.
+Splash (both sizes) is only mentioned here as it is not yet recognised in the APS* for Orpingtons.

 Chocolate is not a developed colour and has existed in Australia since the mid 1950s.